-Figure \ref{fig:ppc1} is a usual way of displaying the posterior predictive check.
-The plot shows the \texttt{win1} variables from the wintable -- one for each pair of algorithms.
-The histogram represent the data generated by the Bayesian model and the vertical bar, the actual value for that variable.
-If model is a good generator of the actual data, then the real data will be well centered in the histogram of possible values for that variable.
+Figure \ref{fig:ppc1} illustrates the results of the posterior predictive check (PCC).
+The histogram represents the data generated by the Bayesian model, while the vertical bar shows the actual value of the win1 variable from the win/loss table, associated with each pair of algorithms.
+If the Bayesian model accurately generates the data, the actual values should be centered in the histogram of possible values for that variable.

-We also propose a non-graphical representation of the PPC: for each variable we compute the 50\%, 90\%, 95\%, and 100\% HDI of the generated values, and compute the proportion of the true data what falls within each of its own respective HDI.
-The proportion of data values that fall within its respective 90\% HDI should be 0.9 or more.
-Table \ref{tab:ppc1} displays this alternative representation of the PPC.
+We also present a non-graphical representation of the PPC by computing the 50\%, 90\%, 95\%, and 100\% HDI (highest density interval) of the generated values for each variable.
+We then calculate the proportion of the true data that falls within each HDI.
+Ideally, the proportion of data values that fall within the 90\% HDI should be at least 0.9.
+Table \ref{tab:ppc1} provides this alternative representation of the PPC.

 \hypertarget{rope-1}{